bsessio/Train-Scheduler/README.md

 Be sure to enter all fields, or it will not accept your submission!
 Click **Submit**, and the page will give you a new train manifest.

+You can find the deployed site at https://bsessio.github.io/Train-Scheduler/

 ## Authors

 * **Bowie Sessions** - *Initial work*